vibbits/nextflow-workshop/README.md

 - Select "Interactive Apps" from the top bar -> "Code Server"
 - Fill in the following settings:
   - Cluster: `donphan (interactive/debug)`
-  - Time: 8 (hours)
+  - Time: 12 (hours)
   - Nodes: 1
   - Cores: 8
-  - Select Path -> $VSC_DATA (on the left)
+  - Select Path -> /data/... (on the left)
   - Click "Launch"!
 - Wait for your job to start -> "Connect to VS Code"

-This runs fully in your browser and will continue to run even when your laptop is off etc. Your job will automatically end after 8 hours. **Make sure to save your work.**
+This runs fully in your browser and will continue to run even when your laptop is off etc. Your job will automatically end after 12 hours. **Make sure to save your work.**

 #### Option 2: Local Installation